-If you are enthusiastic about engaging people with their heritage and creating exceptional visitor experiences, this innovative postgraduate course in Interpretation: Management and Practice is for you.
+If you are enthusiastic about creating unforgettable visitor experiences that help people engage with heritage and learn in creative ways, then this innovative postgraduate course is for you.

 *Funding support notice*

 Postgraduate Loans (SAAS) (Scottish domiciled and EU students)

 Loans for tuition fees are available from SAAS for eligible Scotland domiciled and EU students, and loans for living costs for eligible Scottish students.

 Entry from the university's undergraduate programmes is possible.

 - Project design and implementation (S2)

 Option modules, of which you must choose three, may include: